-The team was formed at a meeting in the Armstrong's Cafe (also known as Central Cafe) with local mountaineers and Keswick MRT members on 23 February 1953.
-Jennings Brewery wagon ???
+The Team was formed at a meeting in Armstrong's Cafe (also known as Central Cafe) with local mountaineers and Keswick MRT members on 23rd February 1953.

-To join the team "Pocession of a pair of boots, a rucksack and a tin of elastoplasts got you in!".
-The team raised £50 for a rope, 6 karabiners and 2 lights.
+To join the Team "Posession of a pair of boots, a rucksack and a tin of elastoplasts got you in!"
+The Team raised £50 for a rope, 6 karabiners and 2 lights.

-A new team base was built in 1962, mainly by team members, and Bedford ambulances replaced by the team's first Land Rovers
+A new Team base was built in 1962, mainly by Team members.
+Bedford ambulances were replaced by the Team's first Land Rovers.

-The carrying and lowering of stretchers has always been fundamental to the operation of the team.
-Here members carry a stretcher through a flooded Gategarth Farm yard.
+Carrying and lowering casualty-laden stretchers has always been fundamental to the Team's operations.
+Here members carry a stretcher through a flooded Gatesgarth Farm yard.

-In 1969 a tragic accident ocurred whilst the team was undertaking a stretcher lower on Low Crag.
-Sadly 2 team members were killed and others seriously injured.
+In 1969, a tragic accident occurred whilst the Team was undertaking a stretcher lower on Low Crag, Buttermere.
+Sadly two Team members were killed and others seriously injured.

 A rescue on Pillar, Ennerdale for a fallen climber.
-The first use by the team of an RAF Wessex Whirlwind.
+The first use by the Team of an RAF Wessex Whirlwind helicopter.

-The team starts using pagers to callout team members when there's an incident.
-Very different to the 1950's... "when there was a callout a policeman would either walk or ride on his bike to where we lived and tell us we were needed".
+The Team starts using pagers to alert Team members of an incident.
+Very different to the 1950s... "when there was a call-out, a policeman would either walk or ride on his bike to where we lived and tell us we were needed".

-An appeal was launched for funding for a new HQ in Cockermouth.
+An appeal was launched to fund a new HQ in Cockermouth.

-During extreme winter weather on the west coast the team used their Land Rovers to help rescue and transport patients
+During extreme winter weather on the West coast, the Team used their Land Rovers to help rescue and transport casualties.

-Following the Cockermouth floods a new inflatible boat is purchased to help support swift water rescue
+Following the Cockermouth floods, a new inflatable boat is purchased to help support swift water rescue.

-A new Mercedes Sprinter vehicle was purchased to help transport team members and equipment
+A new Mercedes Sprinter vehicle is purchased to help transport Team members and equipment.

-Corona virus changes our operations with the use of PPE, social distancing and separate Red/Blue teams for resilience
+The Covid-19 pandemic changes our operations with the use of PPE, social distancing and separate Red/Blue teams for resilience.